-Academics at Māhele Lalo (Lower Division)
+Our Māhele Lalo (Lower Division) Educational Program

 Māhele Lalo cultivates and educates haumāna through Hawaiian Culture-Based Education (HCBE) and Christian values.
 Our mission is to develop well-round 'Ōiwi leaders with the attributes of koa, mākaukau, na'auao, and kama'aina.
 Our students ku'upau in an environment that focuses in 'imi na'auao, pilina, kuleana and kūlia pono.